MaxwellPearse/Job_Market_Data_Analysis/README.md

 ## Insights

 - SQL remained the most consistently demanded skill thoughout the year, although it shows a gradual decrease in demand.
-- Tableau and Python seem relatively stable, througthout the year
+- Tableau and Python seem relatively stable, througthout the year.

 ## 3. How well do jobs and skills pay for data analysts?

-### Salary Analysis for Data Nerds
+### Salary Analysis for Data Jobs

 ![Salary Distributions of Data Jobs in the US](Actual_project/Images/boxplot_job_titles.png)

-## Insights
+### Insights
-- Data Scientists/Engineers are generally paid more than Data Analysts(inclusing Senior Data Analysts)
+- Data Scientists/Engineers are generally paid more than Data Analysts(inclusing Senior Data Analysts).
+- Senior roles earn more than normal roles for respective positions.
+However not in general.

 ### Highest Paid Skills for Data Analysis